RafikGerges/CEHv10-Notes/06 - Web-Based Hacking - SQLi.md

     - Absinthe
     - BobCat
     - DataThief - automate SQL injections and exploit a database by forcing a given web application to connect to another database controlled by a hacker
-     a.
-Marathon Tool - is a POC for using heavy queries to perform a Time-Based Blind SQL Injection attack
+    - Marathon Tool - is a POC for using heavy queries to perform a Time-Based Blind SQL Injection attack

 SQLiX: SQLiX is an SQL Injection scanner coded in Perl.
 It is able to crawl, detect SQL injection vectors, identify the back-end database, and grab function call/UDF results (even execute system commands for MS-SQL).
 (Source: https://www.owasp.org/index.php/Category:OASP_SQLiX_Project)